 The ecloth mop is quick, easy, and light to use.
 It does an excellent job.
 The slim mop head swivels and enables the mop to get to places other mops can’t.

-The telescopic handle means you can use it to get into difficult to reach places and is customizable in height to each person cleaning with it.
-It is super lightweight, making it effortless to dust walls, ceilings, baseboard, and bathroom tiles with it.
+The telescopic handle means you can use it to get into difficult-to-reach places and is customizable in height to each person cleaning with it.
+It is super lightweight, making it effortless to dust walls, ceilings, baseboard, and bathroom tiles.
 You can see how I clean my baseboards with it in this post.

 You don’t need to use any harsh chemicals.
 Just dampen the cloth, then mop!

-It really makes cleaning tile floors effortless.
-You can use it alongside disinfectant and other tile floor cleaners to sanitize the floor if you prefer.
+It makes cleaning tile floors effortless.
+You can use it alongside disinfectant and other tile floor cleaners to sanitize the floor.
 I sometimes use a homemade floor cleaning solution for tiled floors, using bicarbonate of soda, vinegar, and water with a dash of essential oil.

 I have both the dry dusting mop head and the microfiber wet heads.
 I dry mop or vacuum first, then go over with the wet head.

 Because you can wring the mop head out before fixing it to the mop, the floor doesn’t end up soaking wet, and it dries very quickly to limit streaking.

 The mop head picks up stray dust and hair, so any missed bits are caught up and not trailed around the floor.
 It’s light and makes bathroom cleaning easy.

 You can use a dry microfiber mop head to dry the floor to eliminate streaks.
 It’s the best mop for glossy floor tiles.

 You can buy a dry dusting mop head to remove pet hair in between mopping.